Lambda-Nabla/orbit-newton/README.md

 WASD to move- WS will move forward and backward, while AD will steer the ship.

 Minigames will prompt you with their controls when they are activated!

+Connect the wires: Click and Drag the top colored buttons to their matching color on the bottom!

+Command Prompt: Type the given command.

+Pump the handle: Click and Drag the handle to pump it!